Emlych/happy-cow-clone-front/README.md

 - Implement conversion of latitude and longitude into web Mercator with [arcgis webMercatorUtils](https://developers.arcgis.com/javascript/3/jsapi/esri.geometry.webmercatorutils-amd.html)
 - Page that displays a given number of restaurants surrounding the researched one
+- Display "all" restaurants and go through them with pagination

 ## How to install and run the project